 Review and Edit Auto-Generated Captions

 Remember, that autogenerated captions are not made by humans.
 Since computers don’t really understand context, odd errors can creep in.
 Be sure to review for accuracy before you save.
-If you need to change something, click on the caption to the right of the video in the text editor.
-From there, you can add, remove, or edit text to fix errors.
+Here’s how to do that:

 If you click on the blue time signatures, you’ll see a preview of that frame in the preview window.
 Click Adjust Time if you need to change when the caption appears on the screen.
 Don’t forget to click Save, when you’re done.